-We place cash in "on call" deposits with high quality financial institutions.
+The Company places cash in "on call" deposits with high quality financial institutions.

-We do not consider the effects of interest rate movements to be a material risk to our financial condition.
-We do not use derivative financial instruments to hedge our risks associated with the fluctuations of interest rates.
+The Company does not consider the effects of interest rate movements to be a material risk to its financial condition.
+The Company does not use derivative financial instruments to hedge its risks associated with the fluctuations of interest rates.